 There are a variety of ways to protect your business from ransomware.
 By following some simple tips, you can minimize the risk of a ransomware attack.
 These include Multi-factor authentication, limiting access to social networks, using Anti-malware software, and regularly backing up data.

 Ransomware is a dangerous form of malware that can make you lose important data.
-By following these tips, you can prevent a ransomware attack and prevent any loss of information.
+By following these tips, you can prevent a ransomware attack and Protect your SaaS data from ransomware.

 Adding Multi-factor authentication (MFA) to your business’s online accounts will help keep it secure from ransomware.
 By requiring two forms of identity proof, a cybercriminal will have a harder time gaining access to your account.